-Some insurance companies will just let you add an endorsement to your existing home insurance policy.
-Some carriers require you to get an entirely separate policy (which means you can probably just change your insurance for that property from a regular insurance policy to a vacant home policy.)
+Some insurance companies will just let you add a vacancy permit to your existing home insurance policy.
+You may also be able to get an entirely separate policy (which means you can probably just change your insurance for that property from a regular insurance policy to a vacant home policy.)

 If your current carrier doesn’t offer these options, it’s completely fine to ask your agent for recommendations.
 Whether you go with a specialty insurance company that your agent recommends or one that you find, do your research before getting their policy.
 Make sure they’re a reputable company.

 How much does vacant home insurance cost?